-I have lived in the mountains for over 20 years but not having grown up with snow I have only been sledding a handful of time.
-Don’t get me wrong sledding is fun but frankly my idea of enjoying snowy weather involves a cozy window seat, a hot beverage and a good book.
+I have lived in the mountains for over 20 years, but not having grown up with snow I have only been sledding a handful of times.
+Don’t get me wrong sledding is fun, but frankly my idea of enjoying snowy weather involves a cozy window seat, a hot beverage, and a good book.

-There is something nostalgic about these sleds made from steam-bent ash for babies and toddlers With a back rest for both comfort and safety, this sled looks nice for towing your little one along on snowy walks – reviewers have mentioned that they felt they needed to go slowly as they towed the sled or their baby could still tip backwards.
+There is something nostalgic about these sleds made from steam-bent ash for babies and toddlers With a backrest for both comfort and safety, this sled looks nice for towing your little one along on snowy walks – reviewers have mentioned that they felt they needed to go slowly as they towed the sled or their baby could still tip backward.

 Our Favorite Toddler Sleds